rtomaszewski/sublime/README.md

 ## Testing

-To use our extension you can either :
+To use the extension you can either :

 - open console and type this comamnd